-Call for papers for three new series in Conflict and Health
+Call for papers: ongoing thematic series in Conflict and Health

 Non-communicable diseases among conflict-affected populations